CHEM 114 The Environment: A Chemical Perspective

 CHEM 151, 152 Chemical Principles I, II

 4, 4 hours

-General course intended primarily for students concentrating in the science area.
+General course with laboratory intended primarily for students concentrating in the science area.
 Algebra skills are assumed.
 No prerequisite for CHEM 151.
 Prerequisite for CHEM 152: CHEM 151.
 Students who earn credit for 151 may not earn credit for 114, 116 or 141.
 (NWL, Quant)